KarMiles/campervan-adventures/README.md

 Optimal visibility and functionality on various devices was tested throughout the production process and the finished product was tested using [Responsive Designs](http://ami.responsivedesign.is).
 Screen from this test is placed in the beginning of this document.

 ### Accessibility
-Testing for accessibility of the site [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
+Testing for accessibility of the site was carried out with the employment of [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
 No errors were found.
 Alerts were addressed where needed.
 <details>
     <summary>Home</summary>
     <img src="docs/validation/validation-accessibility-index.jpg">